 For investment in projects containing an IT or digital elements: Integrated Assurance and Approval Plans should be completed for projects by your sponsored body.
 Projects should be registered on the Project Register, held by the Digital Assurance Office.
 Further advice can be found on the Technology Assurance Framework or by emailing Digital Assurance Office For construction and infrastructure projects: Projects should be registered on the SG's Infrastructure Projects Database if they have an Outline Business Case prepared and a total capital investment of £5 million or more.
 12.10 Fraud - Does your sponsored body have effective arrangements to counter fraud, bribery and corruption through a well communicated counter fraud policy, an up-to-date fraud action plan and effective avenues for reporting suspicions of fraud?
 Yes/ No GCRB approved an Anti-Bribery Policy at the meeting of the Board on 22 May 2017 and an Anti-Fraud Policy on 30 October 2017.
 Both of these policies were reviewed by the Board in 2021.
 Processes should be in place to ensure that policies for fraud response are consistent with SG guidance, including a review of current fraud response activity, whilst ensuring robust reporting procedures have been adopted by sponsored bodies.
 Further information can be found in the Fraud section of the SPFM and the SG Counter Fraud Strategy, Policy and Response Plan and Protecting Public Resources guidance 12.11 Procurement - How does your sponsored body use public procurement to support a green recovery and wider climate and circular economy ambitions through procurement, embedding climate considerations in organisational procurement related activities?
 Yes/ No In 2021, GCRB appointed a Project Manager (Environment and Sustainability) as part of the regional Programme of Action.
-This two- year, fixed term post will support the Glasgow college region's approach to tackle climate change.
+This two-year, fixed term post will support the Glasgow college region's approach to tackle climate change.
 See Protecting Scotland, Renewing Scotland: The Government's Programme for Scotland 2020-2021 Page 49 A National Mission To Create New Jobs Good Jobs and Green Jobs.
 Contact, Capability Development manager, CSGPD Scottish Procurement, procurementcapabilityenquiries@gov.scot 12.12 Procurement - What measurable improvements has your sponsored body made to contract management?
 Yes/ No In 2018, GCRB took the decision to reduce the reliance upon external contractors.
 As a result, expenditure on contractors significantly reduced.
 Contact, Capability Development manager, CSGPD Scottish Procurement, procurementcapabilityenquiries@gov.scot

-13. Compliance

-13.1 Do you have processes in place to ensure compliance with applicable existing, new and updated policies, procedures, laws and regulations - including those referred to separately in this Checklist e.g. the SPFM?
+13. Compliance 13.1 Do you have processes in place to ensure compliance with applicable existing, new and updated policies, procedures, laws and regulations - including those referred to separately in this Checklist e.g. the SPFM?
 Yes/ No GCRB regularly monitors sector updates (e.g. Colleges Scotland briefings and SFC announcements).
 The GCRB Executive Team also participate in sector/role specific forums to ensure GCRB is updated on compliance issues.
-Processes might refer to desk instructions, local checklists, retention schedules and/or periodic management checks e.g. relating to the existence of statutory authority for expenditure and the holding / provision of information 13.2 Do you have appropriate arrangements in place to ensure staff are appropriately trained and supported to handle FOI and EIR requests in line with legislative requirements?
+13.2 Do you have appropriate arrangements in place to ensure staff are appropriately trained and supported to handle FOI and EIR requests in line with legislative requirements?
 Yes/ No Handling of requests received under FOI(S)A and EI(S)R is overseen by a member of staff with appropriate knowledge and experience.
-Arrangements are reviewed periodically to ensure compliance GCRB's publication scheme was reviewed against the revised model scheme in October 2018 and some revisions identified to ensure full compliance. under the Data Protection and Freedom of Information Acts.
-The level of response should reflect the work of the Division.
-(Guidance on Data Protection responsibilities and FOI is available on the Intranet.)
+Arrangements are reviewed periodically to ensure compliance GCRB's publication scheme was reviewed against the revised model scheme in October 2018 and some revisions identified to ensure full compliance.